o3de/sig-ui-ux/.github/ISSUE_TEMPLATE/Office-Hour-And-Design-Review-Meeting.md

    - What is your UX issue related to: user interface, usability testing, learnability, documentation etc?
    - Materials/Workflows of the existing product.
 Sketches or wire-frames of ideas.
 PR/FAQ are also help.

-## Cut-off time / cancellation
-- The UI-UX SIG Office Hours is sign-up based.
-We will check the topics 24 hours before the scheduled office hour, if no one signs up in the session, we will lock down the agenda of that day.
-- If you are unable to attend after signing up, Please just reach out in discord or on the ticket to let us know about the change.